HCAGridLayout/HCAGridLayout/README.md

 python setup.py build_ext --inplace    (For MSVC environment in Windows, please use setup_win.py)
 ```
 Then move the compiled files (such as .pyd or .so) to backend/application/grid/.

+If you encounter issues while compiling, please try adjusting the line endings to LF or CRLF according to your system environment.

 Datasets
 ----------